-Ismael Kherroubi Garcia, FRSA
+Ismael Kherroubi Garcia

 Ismael holds a bachelor’s in Business Management and Administration, and a master’s in Philosophy of the Social Sciences.
 His philosophical studies sought to uncover the conditions that enable multidisciplinarity in scientific projects.
 A key tenet of his work is to advocate for an epistemic humility that encourages us to bring in voices from different backgrounds where we find gaps in our own knowledge.